Connect a module

 Troubleshooting

-- "Shopify rejected the Client ID or Secret" — copy the values from the Dev Dashboard app's
+- "Shopify rejected the client-credentials token exchange"— first confirm the values came from the Dev Dashboard app's

-Settings → Credentialspanel, not the App automation token. shop_not_permitted— the Dev Dashboard app and store are probably in different Shopify organizations.
+Settings → Credentialspanel, not the App automation token.
+If the app was created by a partner or agency organization and installed on a client-owned production store, use Shopify OAuth instead or create the app inside the store-owning Shopify organization. shop_not_permitted— the Dev Dashboard app and store are probably in different Shopify organizations.
 Confirm both appear under the same organization indev.shopify.com.- "The access token is valid but missing scopes" — you granted fewer scopes than ShopMCP needs.
 Re-check the list in step 2, release a new app version, approve the scope update on the store, then refresh the connected store row in ShopMCP.

-- Public-app install suddenly gets 401s after a long gap — the expiring offline refresh token may have aged out.
+read_product_listings,write_companies,read_images, and any ShopMCP tool names such asshopify_list_files.
+Useread_files/write_filesfor Shopify Files access, and keepread_publications/write_publicationsout of the version until Shopify has enabled publication access for the app. shopifyqlQueryaccess denied — approveread_reportsand Shopify protected customer data Level 2 access, then refresh or reconnect the store.- Public-app install suddenly gets 401s after a long gap — the expiring offline refresh token may have aged out.
 Re-open ShopMCP from Shopify admin to re-trigger the install/auth flow and issue a fresh refresh token.

 - 404 on connect — you're probably pointing at a vanity / custom domain.
 Use the